glaciercoder/ControlTheory/FeedbackControl.md

 These guildlines can only limit the root locus to some types, but not give locus definitely.

+For now, Matlab will draw root locus perfectly so the above rules seem to be useless, but these rules give us a new perspective to check our controller.
+For example, when we add a zero near the pole, according to the rule of departure angle we may well expect that root will be shifted to LHP.

 ### Design using dynamic compensation

 Using root locus method, we can choose a propotional gain to move poles.
 However, for many processes, it's not enough changing gain.
 Under these situations, it's nessasary to change the prossess itself, which is called **compensation**.
 Three main compensations are used: